Off on holiday? We've got you with Go Roam, Data Passport and some quick pointers to make using your phone abroad as stress free as it should be.

 If international roaming is active, it’ll show as ‘you can make calls abroad’ – if not, give us a call and we’ll update your settings for you.

 You’ll also need to make sure that your phone is compatible with the frequency of the networks in the country you’re heading to.
 A tri-band or quad-band phone will work in almost any country.
 Not sure which frequencies your phone supports?
-Don’t sweat it, check our device support page.
+Don’t sweat it, check out our device support page.

 Don’t forget Airline and Maritime networks